|Welcome to GCS|

 The Food for Thought series is one of the ways that Galapagos reaches out to parents to share ideas and programs that impact scholars.
 Our upcoming sessions are below.

-RSVP for any of these sessions by clicking below.
+RSVP by clicking below.

 Galapagos admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, or other school-administered programs.